Considerations for Photochemical Modeling of Possible Hycean Worlds: K2-18 b: Hycean or Mini-Neptune?

 \subsection{Synthetic spectra}

 W24 stated that both a mini-Neptune case and an inhabited Hycean case can explain the observations from \cite{2023ApJ...956L..13M}.
 To reach this conclusion, they generated transmission spectra of forward models from the photochemical results and calculated a reduced $\chi^2$ ($\chi^2_r$) for each scenario.
-These synthetic spectra were compared to the binned JWST spectrum, not the higher resolution spectrum.
 The $\chi^2_r$ test assumed that the number of degrees of freedom was the number of data points (i.e. no free parameters).
 For the uninhabited Hycean, the inhabited Hycean, and the mini-Neptune clear-sky scenarios, a $\chi^2_r$ of 3.22, 1.51, and 1.51, respectively, was found.
 When aerosols were included in the scenarios, the $\chi^2_r$ for each scenario was 2.30, 1.40, and 1.46, respectively.
-Then, after removing the JWST binned data shortward of 1 $\mu$m, the $\chi^2_r$ was 2.10, 1.15 and 1.15, respectively.
+Then, after removing the JWST data shortward of 1 $\mu$m, the $\chi^2_r$ was 2.10, 1.15 and 1.15, respectively.

 This approach is reminiscent of the pre-retrieval era whereby individual forward models were fit to low-resolution exoplanet spectra which precluded a robust assessment of model degeneracies and confidence estimates \citep{2009ApJ...707...24M}.
 For example, it is unclear how many other photochemical models would match at that $\chi^2_r$ reported by W24 or at a better $\chi^2_r$, such that there is no evaluation of whether the forward models are unique solutions.
-Furthermore, not accounting for the various free parameters biases the model comparisons.
+Furthermore, not accounting for the various free parameters in each model scenario biases the model comparisons.
+The $\chi^2_r$ as presented by W24 could be seen as a measure of the goodness-of-fit of the specific parameter choices within each model scenario.
+However, it does not serve as evidence to assess whether one model scenario explains the data better than another.
+For example, a different instance in the uninhabited Hycean model space may provide a better $\chi^2_r$ than reported, but even then it would not provide sufficient grounds for comparison between that model scenario and another.
+A reliable approach to evaluate model scenarios is to compare either (a) the best-fit $\chi^2_r$ over the full parameter space of each model scenario, accounting for the true number of degrees of freedom, or (b) more accurately, the Bayesian evidence by integrating the prior-weighted likelihood over the model parameter space, as computed in extant atmospheric retrievals \cite[e.g.,][]{2023ApJ...956L..13M}.

 The procedure does also not reveal why the different synthetic spectra achieved the same $\chi^2_r$, despite having significantly different abundances of molecules in their simulated atmospheres.
 It is also possible to fit an $n^{th}$ degree polynomial to the data which achieves a similar $\chi^2_r$, but this reveals nothing about the atmospheric molecular abundances because such a fit is not based on a physically plausible model, unlike atmospheric retrievals.
 This is why atmospheric retrievals are implemented to provide confidence estimates on specific variables based on a free parameter space exploration of millions of individual models.
 Therefore, photochemical model results should instead be compared to the retrieved abundances, especially in the JWST era where high-quality spectra allow for detailed Bayesian inferences.